Q: I have heard stem cells are promising, but they don’t really work. Is this true?

-Q: I’ve heard that stem cells can have dangerous side effects.
+Q: I’ve heard stem cells can have dangerous side effects.
+Do they?

 A: This can be true for stem cells derived from aborted infants and test tube babies derived from IVF.
 When taken out of their natural environment, so-called embryonic stem cells can run wild and produce tumors and worsening of a condition.

 Autologous adult stem cells derived from a person’s own body are all natural, safe and do not have the risk of rejection.

 At RegenCenter we only use adult stem cells derived from a person’s own body called autologous cells.

 Q: Why do you use two types of autologous stem cells?